Casper Hoogenraad: Industrial career

 Hoogenraad was recruited to Genentech, a member of the Roche Group, as Senior Fellow and head of Neuroscience.
 As of January 2020, he is Vice President of Neuroscience at Genentech Research and Early Development.
-In this role, he is Head of the Neuroscience Department, responsible for research and drug discovery activities in Neuroscience and oversees Genentech’s Neuroscience disease pipeline programs.
+In this role, he is Head of the Neuroscience Department, responsible for research and drug discovery activities in Neuroscience and oversees Genentech's Neuroscience disease pipeline programs.
+He is also responsible for Translational Neuroscience, Neuroscience Stem Cell group, Department of Translational Imaging, and Department of Molecular Biology.